MythicalBeast1789/timelyclicks/README.md

 TimelyClicks is a game where you have to press a button from a 4x4 grid before it dissapears.
 There are multiple levels and as levels increase the amount of time to click the button decreases

+To play download the correct version [from here](https://github.com/MythicalBeast1789/timelyclicks/releases)

 ![Gameplay](https://raw.githubusercontent.com/MythicalBeast1789/timelyclicks/mythical/images/s1.png)